Board Certified Podiatrists | Expert Foot & Ankle Care

 (810) 206-1402 Patient Portal

 Quick answer: Lymphedema Feet is a common foot/ankle topic that affects many patients.
 The 2026 evidence-based approach combines proper diagnosis, conservative-first treatment, and escalation only when needed.
-We treat this regularly at our Howell and Bloomfield Township practices.
+We treat this regularly at our Howell and Bloomfield Hills practices.
 Call (810) 206-1402.

 Medically reviewed by Dr. Tom Biernacki, DPM